andreybarsky/orpyus/README.md

 Full documentation is forthcoming - for now, try some of the examples below.

-# Dependencies
+## Dependencies
 None.
 The main functionality only requires Python 3.8+ - I've deliberately tried to avoid external imports where possible to make cross-platform setup very easy and straightforward.

 The optional *audio* module does have a few dependencies, all of which can be installed by pip: *numpy scipy matplotlib sounddevice*
-(it's also only been tested on Ubuntu Linux so far, I imagine that the current sounddevice implementation for audio output doesn't work on Windows or Mac)
+(it's also only been tested on Ubuntu Linux so far, I suspect that my current sounddevice implementation for audio output won't work on Windows or Mac)

-# Setup
+## Setup
 Just git clone https://github.com/andreybarsky/orpyus/ to a root directory of your choice.
-Then navigate to the root directory (just *above* the orpyus directory itself) and enter an interactive Python interpreter. (recommend IPython)
+Then navigate to your chosen root directory (just *above* the orpyus directory itself) and enter an interactive Python interpreter. (recommend IPython)
 Then (interactively) try:
 ```
 from orpyus.chords import Chord
 Chord('Cmaj7')
 ```
-If that works (and outputs something) you should be able to import the rest of the modules and attempt the examples below.
+If that works (and outputs something) you should be able to import the rest of the modules and run the examples below.

-# Examples
+## Examples
 ```
 # import some useful classes and functions for the examples:
 from orpyus.chords import Chord, AbstractChord, matching_chords